ogratwicklcs/Webinar-Workshop-Ansible-Linux/2.3-projects/README.md

    </tr>
  </table>

 - Click **SAVE**

 The new Project will be synced automatically after creation.
-But you can also do this manually: Sync the Project again with the Git repository by going to the **Projects** view and clicking the circular arrow **Get latest SCM revision** icon to the right of the Project.

-After starting the sync job, go to the **Jobs** view: there is a new job for the update of the Git repository.
+To view ouput for **Projects**, click the green circle next to the Project name.

 ## Create a Job Template and Run a Job